kadirahq/flow-router/README.md

 ## Caching

 Rendering React Components are extremely [CPU intensive](https://twitter.com/kadirahq/status/620467416749838336) on the server.
-We can't really expect that for a production app.

-So, we must run some sort of caching layer.
-So, FlowRouter by default has a 30 sec cache for all the pages.
-We define page by a unique URL.
-Currently cache timeout is set globally.
-You can change it with:
+This will negatively impact your app's peformance specially if you've high page view throughput.

+To get rid of this, we must run our app with a some sort of caching layer.

+So, FlowRouter comes with a built-in caching layer.
+It caches pages based on the loggedIn user and the URL.

+This how you can enable the cache:

 ~~~js
 if(Meteor.isServer) {